yogsototh/Scratch/content/html/fr/blog/Haskell-the-Hard-Way.md

 </code>

 Not all function could have access to this variable.
-Those who have access to this variable can potentienly be impure.
+Those who have access to this variable can potentially be impure.
 Functions whose the world variable isn't provided to should be pure[^032001].

 [^032001]: There are some _unsafe_ exception to this rule.
 But you shouldn't see such usage on a real application except might be for some debugging purpose.